 ROSENWEIN, Barbara H.

 Barbara H. Rosenwein (Ph.D.
 1974, University of Chicago) is Professor Emerita at Loyola University Chicago.
 An internationally renowned historian, she has been a guest professor at the École des Hautes Etudes en Sciences Sociales, Paris, France; the École Normale Supérieure, Paris, France; the University of Utrecht in the Netherlands; the University of Gothenburg, Sweden; Oxford University, England; Reykjavik University, Iceland.
 Since 2009, Rosenwein has been an affiliated research scholar at the Centre for the History of the Emotions at Queen Mary University in London.
-She was a scholar in residence at the American Academy in Rome in 2001-2002 and was elected Fellow of the Medieval Academy of America in 2003, where she is currently serving as president of the Fellows.
+She was a scholar in residence at the American Academy in Rome in 2001-2002 and was Fellow of the Medieval Academy of America in 2003, where she is currently served as Fellows’ President

 These textbooks reflect Rosenwein’s initial and enduring interest in the history of the Middle Ages.
 Among her many monographs on that subject are To Be the Neighbor of Saint Peter: The Social Meaning of Cluny’s Property (Cornell University Press, 1989); Negotiating Space: Power, Restraint, and Privileges of Immunity in Early Medieval Europe (Cornell University Press, 1999); Anger’s Past: The Social Uses of an Emotion in the Middle Ages (Cornell University Press, 1998); Emotional Communities in the Early Middle Ages (Cornell University Press, 2006); Generations of Feeling: A History of Emotions 600-1700 (Cambridge University Press, 2016), translated into Italian: Generazioni di Sentimenti.
 Una Storia delle emozioni 600-1700, ed. and trans.
 Riccardo Cristiani (Viella, 2016); and (with co-author Elina Gertsman), The Middle Ages in 50 Objects (Cambridge University Press, 2018).